Lotus Software: "Look and feel" lawsuits

-Lotus was involved in a number of lawsuits, of which the most significant were the "look and feel" cases which started in 1987.
+Lotus was involved in several lawsuits, of which the most significant was the "look and feel" cases which started in 1987.
 Lotus sued Paperback Software and Mosaic for copyright infringement, false and misleading advertising, and unfair competition over their low-cost clones of 1-2-3, VP Planner and Twin, and sued Borland over its Quattro spreadsheet.
 This led Richard Stallman, founder of the Free Software Foundation, to found the League for Programming Freedom (LPF) and hold protests outside Lotus Development offices.
 Paperback and Mosaic lost and went out of business; Borland won and survived.
 The LPF filed an amicus curiae brief in the Borland case.

 Diversification and acquisition by IBM

+Lotus began its diversification from the desktop software business with its 1984 strategic founding investment in Ray Ozzie's Iris Associates, the creator of its Lotus Notes groupware platform.
+As a result of this early speculative move, Lotus gained significant experience in network-based communications years before other competitors in the PC world had even started thinking about networked computing or the Internet.
+Lotus initially brought Lotus Notes to market in 1989 and later reinforced its market presence by acquiring cc:Mail in 1991.

+During the 1980s Lotus remained dependent on retail customers of 1-2-3 and Symphony.
+Computerworld noted in 1987 that "the company has announced or acquired nearly a dozen products ... over the last two years, but none accounts for more than a few percentage points of the company's yearly revenue".
+The magazine added that, according to Lotus, "The spreadsheet is a hook ... into other major application markets such as word processing, data base management, graphics and communications".
+That year Manzi said that Lotus would release software for IBM's OS/2 operating system before Microsoft Windows, and his company announced 1-2-3 for IBM mainframe.

 In the 1990s, to compete with Microsoft's Windows applications, Lotus had to buy in products such as Ami Pro (word processor), Approach (database), and Threadz, which became Lotus Organizer.
 Several applications (1-2-3, Freelance Graphics, Ami Pro, Approach, and Lotus Organizer) were bundled together under the name Lotus SmartSuite.
 Although SmartSuite was bundled cheaply with many PCs and may initially have been more popular than Microsoft Office, Lotus quickly lost its dominance in the desktop applications market with the transition from 16- to 32-bit applications running on Windows 95.
-In large part due to its focusing much of its development resources on a suite of applications for IBM's new (and eventually commercially unsuccessful) OS/2 operating system, Lotus was late in delivering its suite of 32-bit products and failed to capitalize on the transition to the new version of Windows.
-The last significant new release was the SmartSuite Millennium Edition released in 1999.
+In large part due to its focusing much of its development resources on a suite of applications for the commercially unsuccessful OS/2, Lotus was late in delivering its suite of 32-bit products and failed to capitalize on the transition to the new version of Windows.
+The last significant new release was the SmartSuite Millennium Edition, released in 1999.

 All new development of the suite was ended in 2000, with ongoing maintenance being moved overseas.
-The last update release was 2014.
+The last update release was in 2014.

-Lotus began its diversification from the desktop software business with its 1984 strategic founding investment in Ray Ozzie's Iris Associates, the creator of its Lotus Notes groupware platform.
-As a result of this early speculative move, Lotus had gained significant experience in network-based communications years before other competitors in the PC world had even started thinking about networked computing or the Internet.
-Lotus initially brought Lotus Notes to market in 1989, and later reinforced its market presence with the acquisition of cc:Mail in 1991.
-In 1994, Lotus acquired Iris Associates.
-Lotus's dominant groupware position attracted IBM, which needed to make a strategic move away from host-based messaging products and to establish a stronger presence in client–server computing, but it also soon attracted stiff competition from Microsoft Exchange Server.